shriyashchougule/Road-Segmentation-From-Satellite-Images/README.md

 For data augmentation I used crops from training data at fixed intervals and also applied vertical and horizontal flipping.
 The data augmentation from keras could have been handy, But I avoided it with suspicion that the keras fill methods (used to fill void regions) would distort the ground truth pixels (I have not verified it though).

-I created an HDF5 file from both the training (8GB) and validation data (700MB), as it would be convenient and faster to upload the hdf5 files than individual images.
+I created an HDF5 file from both the training (~30K Images 8GB size) and validation data (~4K Images 700MB size), as it would be convenient and faster to upload the hdf5 files than individual images.
 This will also speed up training time (memory reads are faster with hdf5 file).
 For taking advantage of HDF5 files, I have written custom Data generators.
 Training and Validation HDF5 file are [here] (https://drive.google.com/drive/folders/1TU6NG-83GYDfknMGkJj61EMJNbFQvynp?usp=sharing)

 ## GitRepository Files
 **custom_batch_generator_hpf5.py** : Has code for my custom Data generator\